 Sounds reasonable.
 So what is the real state of smoothly functioned iPhone lifespan?

 "To model customer use, we measure the power consumed by a product while it is running in a simulated scenario.
 Daily usage patterns are specific to each product and are a mixture of actual and modeled customer use data."

 "Years of use, which are based on first owners, are assumed to be four years for OS X and tvOS devices and three years for iOS and watchOS devices," said Apple in one report.

 In other words, according to official word from Apple, the Apple Watch and iPhone will last for three years with its first owner, while Mac computers and the Apple TV should last for four years.
 What does it mean?
 In spite of all these fresh updates Apple rolling out year by year, Apple older devices are still in a fragile situation.
-They may get those updates, which are usually modelled for the newer versions, but their hardware specs may not be able to support the added weight.
-So, what can users do to get around this two- to four-year deadline?
+They may get those updates, which are usually modeled for the newer versions, but their hardware specs may not be able to support the added weight.
+So, what can users do to get around this two- to the four-year deadline?